jtittle89/NextGen-Solutions-HR-Analysis-Project/README.md

 # NextGen-Solutions-HR-Analysis-Project
 HR Power BI Analysis Project

 📌 Project Overview

-This project is an end-to-end HR analytics solution built in Power BI that analyzes employee demographics, engagement survey results, training performance, compensation, and attrition trends.
+This project is an end-to-end HR analytics solution built in Power BI that analyzes employee demographics, engagement survey results, training performance, attrition trends, and compensation.
 The goal is to surface actionable insights that HR leaders and managers can use to improve retention, engagement, and workforce planning.

-The report demonstrates advanced Power BI capabilities including data modeling, DAX measures, Power Query transformations, interactive dashboards, and automation using Power Automate.
+The report demonstrates advanced Power BI capabilities including data modeling, DAX measures, Power Query transformations, and interactive dashboards.

 📊 Dashboards Included
 1. Employee Demographics